 |Distance||404 miles (651 km)|

 |Average train duration||6 h 49 min|

-|Average train ticket price||$60 (€48)|
+|Average train ticket price||$29 (€24)|

 |Train providers||Deutsche Bahn or Deutsche Bahn with connection|

-Trains from Berlin to Brussels cover the 404 miles (651 km) long trip taking on average 6 h 58 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
+Trains from Berlin to Brussels cover the 404 miles (651 km) long trip taking on average 6 h 49 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
 There are direct train services available.
-You can get the cheapest train tickets for this trip for as low as $43 (€34)], but the average price of train tickets is $60 (€48).
+While the average ticket price for this route costs around $29 (€24), you can find the cheapest train ticket for as low as $23 (€19).
 Travelers depart most frequently from Berlin Hbf and arrive in Bruxelles-Midi.

 Deutsche Bahn (DB) is Germany’s main provider of train services and makes on average about 40, 000 domestic and international journeys per day.
-Deutsche Bahn’s fleet of trains includes the high-speed ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn), on its routes, which differ in terms of comfort and the time needed to travel.
-For example, while bathrooms are standard, services like onboard restaurants or free WiFi are only available on certain train types and routes.
+Deutsche Bahn’s fleet of trains includes the high-speed ICE (Intercity Express) as well as the IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn), which differ in terms of comfort and the time needed to travel.
+For example, while toilets are standard amenities, services like onboard restaurants or free WiFi are only available on certain train types and routes.
 Deutsche Bahn is well-known for its wide range of fares like Super Saver, Saver, and Flexible and discount cards like the Bahncard 25, 50 and 100, which you can also use for your Berlin to Brussels train.

 Travel by train between Berlin, Germany and Brussels, Belgium is: Partially open.

 International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany